-If we are to win the battle that is now going on around the world between freedom and tyranny, the dramatic achievements in space... should have made clear to us all...the impact of this adventure on the minds of men everywhere who are attempting to make a determination of which road they should take....It is time to take larger strides-time for a great new American enterprise-time for this nation to take a clearly leading role in space achievements.
+If we are to win the battle that is now going on around the world between freedom and tyranny, the dramatic achievements in space... should have made clear to us all...the impact of this adventure on the minds of men everywhere who are attempting to make a determination of which road they should take...It is time to take larger strides-time for a great new American enterprise-time for this nation to take a clearly leading role in space achievements.93

 Echoing the agreement between McNamara and Webb on the nation's future course, the President listed the moon expedition as the first space goal, followed by development of nuclear rockets [big boosters] for interplanetary space exploration, and creation of global communication and meteorological satellite systems as soon as possible.
 Congress had already raised the funding of the Defense Department's large solid-fuel booster project from \$3 to \$15 million.
-As a result of the Kennedy-proposed space program, the Air Force, as the "space booster service," would receive \$77 million to begin development of both an upper stage and a large solid-fuel booster to compete with NASA's liquid-fueled Nova engine.

-By May of 1961 President Kennedy realized the importance to national security of reconnaissance satellites.
-Although he did not alter the Eisenhower policy of "space for peaceful purposes," he clearly believed that the nation found itself in a race for space supremacy with the Soviets and should accept the challenge.
+As a result of the Kennedy-proposed space program, the Air Force, as the "space booster service," would receive \$77 million to begin development of both an upper stage and a large solid-fuel booster to compete with NASA's liquid-fueled Nova engine.94 for peaceful purposes," he clearly believed that the nation found itself in a race for space supremacy with the Soviets and should accept the challenge.
 The Air Force fully expected to play a central part in the ambitious space program that lay ahead and to benefit from the technological achievements along the way.